 Note: We cannot guarantee the safety of unescorted visitors because the local culture of these pueblos is not welcome to the uninvited.
 Even worse, it can attract negative attention which can end in problems both with law enforcement and the local guerrilla groups.
 We cannot stress enough the importance of careful preparation and local contacts if you are planning to enter this region.

-Each visitor is very unique in their motives for visiting Choco.
-We (my husband and I), try to personalize the trip itinerary according to visitor needs and desires.
-Here is a quick overview of the different types of tours which we can offer visitors.
-Each itinerary is carefully modified and tuned to the needs of our visitors.
+Each visitor is very unique in their motives for engaging in conflict zone tourism.
+Here is a quick overview of the different types of tours which I have offered in the past, and can possibly offer as part of a conflict zone tourism packages.
+Each itinerary is carefully modified and tuned to your needs.

-We keep the groups limited to a minimum of 2 people and maximum of 5.
+Groups are limited to a minimum of 2 people and maximum of 5.
 Everything that comes with us, leaves with us.
-We are very careful not to litter, or hack away at the jungle without need or motivation.
-Preserving the natural environment is very important to us, and the farms which depend on a healthy intact eco-system free of needless damage or pollution.
+We are very careful not to litter, or hack away at the jungle without need.
+Preserving the natural environment is important to us, and the nearby farms which depend on a healthy intact eco-system.

 Creek Stomping ~ Waterfall Hikes